particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 ### Listening mode

-You can still use listening mode (blinking dark blue) with the P2, Photon 2, and Argon, when connecting by USB, and if it has not been disabled.
+You can still use listening mode (blinking dark blue) with the P2, Photon 2, and Argon, when connecting by USB, if it has not been disabled.
 For example, the `particle serial wifi` command can be used from the Particle CLI to configure Wi-Fi credentials.
 The newer control request method is generally preferred, however, because of the increased flexibility and robustness.
 Typically when BLE provisioning mode is enabled, listening mode is disabled, so you will generally want to select one or the other.

+The [Device Restore USB](/tools/device-restore/device-restore-usb/) tool reenables listening mode, as well as flashing Device OS and Tinker-compatible firmware.

 Previously, on the Photon and P1, setup could be done in listening mode (blinking dark blue) using USB serial (CDC) or by SoftAP, which allows setup over Wi-Fi.
 Setup over Wi-Fi from a mobile device is somewhat cumbersome because you need to use the mobile device Wi-Fi configuration settings to select a different Wi-Fi network.
 SoftAP is not available on newer devices.